sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Learnt about how we can inherit our dataset with Dataloader and Dataset methods
 * Learnt about use of dataset transfrom and how we can make custom tranforms and combine transforms using trochvision.transform class

+### Day 14: Pytorch Softmax, Sigmoid, and Activation Functions
+* Performed revision of the pytorch
+* Introduction of softmax, sigmoid, BCE Loss, CrossEntropy Loss
+* Found that when we work with multi-class classification problem should use softmax on logits and then CrossEntropy Loss, while for binary classificaiton problem we use Sigmoid on logits and then apply BCE Loss
+* Note: Softmax will be performed internally when we use CrossEntropy loss, however, we need to apply sigmoid when we use BCE Loss

+### Day 14: Pytorch Full-connect Neural Network
+* Implemented a FC layer based NN from scratch in Pytorch
+* Performed training loop and accuracy stuff on our own